[updated September 2019]

-Andaz Scottsdale Resort and Spa
+Andaz Scottsdale Resort and Bungalows

-The Andaz Scottsdale Resort & Spa is so much more than a hotel.
+The Andaz Scottsdale Resort & Bungalows is so much more than a hotel.
 It is an experience.
 From my initial very casual and easy-going check in (there’s no real ‘check-in’ desk, they just come up to you with a tablet) to my “ride” to my room in the property’s Tesla to the amazing grounds, I loved the vibe here.
 I would describe the style as sort of rat pack mod meets desert chic.

 The Andaz is in Paradise Valley in Scottsdale, just a couple miles up the road from Old Town Scottsdale.
 In fact, they will drive you there in that very Tesla (or anywhere else you want to go within five miles of the property) gratis.

 The secluded 23 acres of peaceful grounds overlook iconic Camelback Mountain.
 It’s landscaped with desert flora like cactus and succulents and dotted with 185 bungalows and suites so it feels like you have your own little villa during your stay.